This Week on Gospel Music Today - Southern Gospel News SGNScoops Digital

-Mark Green of Sacred Call is the guest on Gospel Music Today for the week
+The Original Dove Brothers are the guests on Gospel Music Today for the

-of September 3.
-Ken and Jean Grady host southern gospel news and concert
+week of September 10.
+Ken and Jean Grady host southern gospel news and

-recording by Johnathan Bond.
-An article from Singing News magazine is the
+reviews new a recording by Dennis Jolly.
+An article from Christian Voice

-subject of this week’s News Notes and In the News is the Southern Gospel
+magazine is the subject of this week’s News Notes and In the News is

 The show is on WATC TV57 in Atlanta, GA, every Saturday at 1:30 PM and The